Jody Porter

 Jody Porter (born May 25, 1969) is an American musician.
 He was the lead guitarist of Grammy Award-nominated power pop band Fountains of Wayne.
 The band released four major label albums, including Welcome Interstate Managers on Virgin Records in 2003, an RIAA-certified Gold LP.
-The album spawned the hugely popular U.S. Top 40 hit and number 1 music video "Stacy's Mom".
+The album spawned the hugely popular U.S. Top 40 hit and number one music video "Stacy's Mom".

+Career

+Early career

+Porter played in nightclubs in Charleston as a teenager as a member of the cover band Foreign Aid.

 The Belltower

-Known for his impressive virtuoso abilities and British guitar pop playing style, Jody first garnered attention fronting and writing the songs for London-based band The Belltower in the early 1990s.
-Although the band created a buzz for itself overseas, including Melody Maker and NME singles of the week and top chart positions, their major label debut Popdropper sold marginally.
+Known for his impressive virtuoso abilities and British guitar pop playing style, Porter first garnered attention fronting and writing the songs for London-based band The Belltower in the early 1990s.
+Although the band created a buzz for itself in the UK, including Melody Maker and NME singles of the week, their singles didn't chart and their major label debut Popdropper sold marginally.
 The band came back to the US and eventually broke up in 1996.

 Fountains of Wayne

-Porter was then asked by his friend Adam Schlesinger (who had already been brought into The Belltower briefly) to join his newly formed band Fountains of Wayne before their self-titled Atlantic debut.
+Porter was then asked by his friend Adam Schlesinger, who had already been brought into The Belltower briefly, to join his newly formed band Fountains of Wayne before their self-titled Atlantic debut.
 Porter continued with Fountains of Wayne through their 1999 release, Utopia Parkway.
 However, after the band was dropped from Atlantic Records in 2001, Fountains of Wayne went on hiatus.
-In 2003, the band reformed and entered the studio to do a spate of demos which would eventually become Welcome Interstate Managers on Virgin records.
-The band received two Grammy nominations in 2004 and released Out of State Plates, a collection of b sides and rarities the following year.
+In 2003, the band reformed and entered the studio to do a spate of demos which would eventually become Welcome Interstate Managers on Virgin Records.
+The band received two Grammy nominations in 2004 and released Out of State Plates, a collection of B-sides and rarities the following year.
 They reassembled in 2007 for their next studio album Traffic and Weather which was said to have been recorded largely by Schlesinger and Porter.

 The AstroJet

 Jody Porter also once fronted the short-lived New York-based alternative band The Astrojet.

-In 2002, The Astrojet recorded a 6 track EP of Porter-penned songs entitled, The Mile Low Club.
+In 2002, The Astrojet recorded a six track EP of Porter-penned songs entitled, The Mile Low Club.
 In early 2004, he disbanded the group to reassemble Fountains of Wayne and continue as a solo artist.